-“I hear after Jenna’s party the band will be off, to work on songs.”
+“I hear that after Jenna’s party the band will be off, to work on songs.”

 “Well, we want to do our own songs next time we play.
 So far, except for Robby’s black magic ending, our one song has not been a hit.”

 “I thought it was better.
-You can’t expect people to like a song as much as their favorites the first time they hear it.”
+You can’t expect people to like a song the first time they hear it as much as their favorites.”

 “Thanks.
-Also, there’s a reporter that’s hanging out with us at the other table.
+Also, there’s this reporter that’s hanging out with us at the other table.
 He calls himself Jimmy Olsen.
 He’s from the Reader, so it’s not major.”